 I know you don’t want to hear this, but it’s already July.
 And, unfortunately, that means we’re already over 6 months into the first performance year for MIPS.
 Hopefully, you’re feeling more comfortable with basic MIPS requirements.
-If not, check out these additional blogs (here, here and here), plus our upcoming webinar.
+If not, check out these additional blogs (here, here and here), plus our webinar.
 But, assuming you’ve got the basics down, you’re now probably wondering how all that reporting translates into your payment adjustment.
 Well, you’ve come to the right place.

 Got it?
 Then, Ready?
 Set.
 Go!

 At the end of the day, the piece of the MIPS puzzle that everyone is most interested in is the payment adjustment.
 The payment adjustment determines how much of your money CMS will keep and, ideally, how much additional payment you will receive from CMS.
 Your MIPS payment adjustment is calculated based on your MIPS final score.
 So, let’s start with how the final score is calculated.

 What are the basic components of my MIPS Final Score?